 Time and time again, we hear about businesses that misplace billions of dollars worth of valuable products.
 The losses occur throughout every distribution channel: from the warehouses to the trucks to the delivery trucks to the individual delivery drivers and finally to those unfortunate customers who receive the products.

-Running a distribution center for healthcare products is no easy task.
-Not only do you have your healthcare products to worry about, but you also need to make sure the staff is protected from potential accidents.
+Running a distribution center for healthcare products, or any products for that matter, is no easy task.
+Not only do you have the products to worry about, but you also need to make sure the staff is protected from potential accidents.
 That is why it’s important to make sure your distribution center is as safe and accident-free as possible.
+If a tragic accident were to occur, resulting in a wrongful death, the victim’s families may reach out to an attorney at www.warfornash.com or a similar website and file a lawsuit against your center.
+Therefore, it’s important to take preventative measures and ensure proper safety protocols are in place, so you can avoid accidents and keep your distribution center running smoothly.
+To that end, making safety a priority helps protect your staff, products, and business.

 When it’s time to find the right location for a distribution center, there are many factors to consider.
 Firstly, your distribution center needs to have room for storage, and it needs to have enough space for product loading and unloading.
 You also need to make sure it is easily accessible for employees.
 Once you’ve narrowed down your search to a few potential sites, it’s time to conduct a site assessment.